What is Windows 10/11 recovery disk?

 - The free third-party backup software named AOMEI Backupper Standard.

-If you want to create Windows 10 recovery USB that can boot any versions of Windows system, you can go to Method 2 directly.
+If you want to create Windows 10/11 recovery USB that can boot any version of Windows system, you can go to Method 2 directly.

 1. Connect the USB drive to your computer and get access to the recovery drive.
 You may be asked if you want to allows this app to make changes to your device, please click "Yes".
 Here are two ways you can use: